-To accomplish statewide consistency and ensure the best possible outcomes, the Department is setting specific requirements that will apply to every member served under the Tailored Care Management model, whether the member is being served by a Tailored Plan-based care manager or a provider-based care manager.
+To accomplish statewide consistency and ensure the best possible outcomes, the Department is setting specific requirements that will apply to every member served under the Tailored Care Management model, whether the member is being served by a plan-based care manager or a provider-based care manager.
 These standard requirements and design elements are detailed in this manual (see Section V. AMH+ and CMA Certification Requirements).

-While the standardized elements must be in place for every member served under the model, the model will have flexibility to accommodate differing needs across the state and the diverse populations that will be enrolled in Tailored Plans.
-Tailored Care Management may "look" different from one Tailored Plan member to another.
+While the standardized elements must be in place for every individual served under the model, the model will have flexibility to accommodate differing needs across the state and diverse populations.